shivanshdave/2020-432/projects/project1/feedback/details.md

 "Grade" | A | A- | B+ | B | B- or lower

 For details on how the Project 1 score is incorporated into your class grade at the Midterm and overall, [visit this link](http://bit.ly/432-2020-grading-plan).

+Thank you all for your hard work on your project.